What investigations can you do to diagnose PCOS?

 - Blood glucose test and serum lipids (in some selected cases)

-Treatment has to be tailored according to the main symptoms at presentation
+Treatment has to be tailored according to the main symptoms at presentation including:

-Weight loss and Diet If overweight or obese, weight loss must be the starting point as it helps to reduce the insulin levels and improve the overall hormone imbalance.
+If overweight or obese, weight loss must be the starting point as it helps to reduce the insulin levels and improve the overall hormone imbalance.
 Ideally the body mass index (BMI) should be 20-25.
 Symptoms will improve significantly and may even disappear with weight loss.

 The most appropriate diet for women with PCOS is one that promotes more stable levels of blood sugar and lower levels of insulin.
 A low glycaemic index diet which will not cause a rapid rise in blood sugar is better for women with PCOS.